Welcome to SP! -

 Red Tape

 A note about bandit camping/hiking in the Yasawa group: Native Land/Trust rights seem be taken pretty seriously in Fiji.
-The true public park/public lands concept seems to be pretty foreign in Fiji.
+The Western-style public park/public lands concept seems to be pretty foreign in Fiji.
 Even the designated national parks seem to be controlled by local villages/tribal groups.
 The native Fijians look upon the land as theirs and you are a permitted guest on their terms.
-It would seem wise to always ask permission from a village chief or elder (via a Sevusevu ceremony) to hike or camp on native land if you are not with a local guide or approved group.
+It would seem wise to always ask permission from a village chief or elder (via a Sevusevu ceremony?) to hike or camp on native land if you are not with a local guide or approved group.
 This seems pretty strange but if you start adventuring in Fiji you will soon pick up on this.
-Rest assured though, the Fijian people are probably friendliest people on the planet.
+Rest assured though, the Fijian people are very friendly people.
 Once you get permission to land pass, you will be good to go.

 Additional Information